FEATURED POST

 My area lakes are full of fat dragonfly nymphs, like I've said.

-Crayfish are another star feature.
+Crayfish are another star attraction.
 The nymphs are either free swimming, or bottom dwelling, and crayfish tend to be down among the rocks.
 With this in mind, I suggest you fish The Creature two ways...
 1. Fish them nearly weightless as a slow sinking pattern, tight around shallow cover - wood, rocks, weeds.
 Keep them moving with small strips and the occasional sharp snap.
 2. Fish them weighted, or on a sinking line, as crawling/swimming imitations of dragonfly nymphs or crayfish, near the bottom.
 To weight them using an old-school trick, tie the fly onto the tippet or line with a good sized loop at the hook eye, and attach a small split shot to the bottom of the loop.

 Use a slow retrieve and keep them moving like they're creeping along near the bottom.